Visit Darjeeling, India

 There are two main seasonal windows for visiting Darjeeling.
 Arguably the best is October to November, when the temperatures are comfortably cool and all importantly — the skies are usually clear enough to see the Himalaya.
 The second runs from late February to May, when the cold winter has passed and temperatures begin to warm again.
 June tends to welcome the monsoon, which lasts until early September, so we don’t recommend travel to Darjeeling at this time.

-Suggested Darjeeling itinerary
+Suggested itineraries featuring Darjeeling

 This sample itinerary will give you an idea of what is possible when you travel in Darjeeling, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.